 Glendeven is home to six llamas that traveled to the Mendocino Coast with owners John and Mike from their mountain home in Southern California when they bought Glendeven Inn in 2007.

-Glendeven is home to six llamas -- five female and one little guy.
-They are:
+Glendeven is home to six llamas -- five females and one little guy.
+They are shown below.

-Big Sue who is Carla’s aunt, and Mama’s full sister (pure white)
+Big Sue who is Carla’s aunt, and Mama’s full sister who is pure white.
+This image is not very dignified, but her smile makes us smile.

 PJ for “Pajama Llama” (black with white on his chin) and the newest addition born to Dolly on January 14, 2008 right here at Glendeven